coverflex-tech/backend-exercise/backend/README.md

 `mix phx.gen.json Benefits User users user_id:string:unique balance:integer`

 We then make several adjustments, like deleting code we likely won't use.
 (We can always bring it back later!)
 We also install the CORS Plug to allow cross-origin resource sharing to the frontend.

+## 3 - Create records in the database

+Our API spec says that, if provided with a non-existent `user_id`, we should create one.
+This suggests we should start using our database and make the `show` function in the UserController a bit smarter.

+For convenience, we will get rid of the default-generated `id` column and have `user_id` be the primary key for our table.

+Notice: the migration was changed before any entries had been inserted.
+No databases were hurt in the making of this project.